Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-11-07-everyone-is-here-vol-2.md

   - [Laser Glaive](https://deadcells.wiki.gg/wiki/Laser_Glaive), throws a seeking projectile that bounces between enemies, with increased damage with each bounce.
   - [Commando Outfit](https://deadcells.wiki.gg/wiki/Outfits#Commando_Outfit).
 - **NEW** - _Terraria_ content:
-  - [Starfury](https://deadcells.wiki.gg/wiki/Starfury), hitting with this weapon summons a falling star that targets a nearby enemy.
+  - [Starfury](https://deadcells.wiki.gg/wiki/Starfury), landing a hit with this weapon summons a falling star that targets a nearby enemy.
   - [Familiar Outfit](https://deadcells.wiki.gg/wiki/Outfits#Familiar_Outfit).
 - **NEW** - _Slay the Spire_ content:
   - [Diverse Deck](https://deadcells.wiki.gg/wiki/Diverse_Deck), one of the most complicated skills in the game.
 The deck is composed of 4 different cards, each with a Draw, Passive and Discard effect.
 The current card has its Passive in effect permanently, pressing the button will Discard it and Draw the next one, triggering the corresponding effects.